elyas-syed/terraform-kind-k8s-cluster/README.md

 This project provides a complete Terraform configuration to create and manage a local Kubernetes cluster using Kind (Kubernetes in Docker).
 It's designed for developers who need a lightweight, reproducible Kubernetes environment for development and testing purposes.

-The setup uses NodePort for service exposure, making it easy to access deployed applications from your local machine without complex ingress configurations.
+The setup includes an NGINX Ingress Controller for flexible routing and service exposure, making it easy to access deployed applications from your local machine with production-like ingress configurations.

 ## Architecture